samarthsoni3002/know-your-dog/README.md

 - 🧠 Detect its breed using a CNN-based image classifier
 - 📚 Retrieve detailed information using a RAG-powered NLP pipeline
-- (Coming Soon) 💬 Ask follow-up questions via chatbot
+- 💬 Ask follow-up questions via chatbot
-- (Coming Soon) 🏥 View shelters/NGOs where this breed is available

 ---